 #5 Stable and growing job growth in your market

 That’s why I look at Tampa, Houston, and Orlando.
 I like jobs coming into a market.
 Markets that are losing jobs will soon bring trouble to property owners in that contracting area.

 #6 Salaries 3X or greater than the rent

 The higher the salaries compared to the rents, the better your deal is.
 You want a place with tenants who have a lot of disposable income.

 Everyone should feel good about where your property is, that there’s no doubt about it being a good, desirable area.

-There you have it — 7 quick and easy signs to show you if you have a winner on your hands.
+There you have it — 7 signs you have a great deal to show you if you have a winner on your hands.
 If you lack one or two of these things on this list, consider NOT buying it!

 Our offerings under Rule 506(c) are for accredited investors only.

 FOR OUR CURRENT REGULATION A OFFERING, NO SALE MAY BE MADE TO YOU IN THIS OFFERING IF THE AGGREGATE PURCHASE PRICE YOU PAY IS MORE THAN 10% OF THE GREATER OF YOUR ANNUAL INCOME OR NET WORTH.
 DIFFERENT RULES APPLY TO ACCREDITED INVESTORS AND NON-NATURAL PERSONS.
 BEFORE MAKING ANY REPRESENTATION THAT YOUR INVESTMENT DOES NOT EXCEED APPLICABLE THRESHOLDS, WE ENCOURAGE YOU TO REVIEW RULE 251(D)(2)(I)(C) OF REGULATION A. FOR GENERAL INFORMATION ON INVESTING, WE ENCOURAGE YOU TO REFER TO WWW.INVESTOR.GOV.